 As mentioned above, the are many different manufacturers of vending machines.
-Some of the most popular and trusted companies include Dixie Narco (owned by Crane), U-Select-It (USI), and Royal Vendors.
-They have earned their place at the head of the industry because they produce quality machines with high levels of reliability.
+Some of the most popular and trusted companies include Dixie Narco (owned by Crane), and Royal Vendors.
+They have earned their place as the head of the industry because they produce quality machines with high levels of reliability.
 One of the first steps in starting a vending business is choosing which machines to use.
 If you go with one of these companies, you should experience minimal downtime and quick and easy repairs as necessary.

 Choose common vending machine models to make finding parts easier.

 This helps smaller vending businesses who choose to repair machines without calling in outside help.
 Parts can be sourced from local sellers, and you may be able to get some tips for manuals about repair at the same time.
 More complicated vending machine problems may require a trained professional who has experience or knowledge in working with a particular brand or model.
-In most cases, there will be several vending machine repairman to choose from in your area.
+In most cases, there will be several vending machine repairmen to choose from in your area.

 Whether you wish to buy new machines or refurbished funds, you will save a lot of money and headaches in the long run if you invest in a well-known brand vending machine rather than a generic type that may have a smaller initial price.
 Choose an industry leader for the availability of parts, ease and convenience of repair and servicing and more uptime to bring in the money.

 Find a winning vending machine brand and model and stick with it.

 Most vending machine businesses do not have many different types of machines that they service on their routes.
 Once you find one or two different types of machines that work well for your product lines, buy those and stick with those until they become obsolete.
 This not only means you only have to know how to repair one or two types, but any parts that you buy can be used for whichever one breaks down next.
 Save your inventory space for beverages, snacks, and candy and not for spare parts.